softprops/less-sbt/README.md

 ### using less's built-in css minification

-To overide a setting like `mini`, add something like following to your build file after including the less settings.
+To override the default `mini` setting, add following to your build definition after including the less settings.

     (LessKeys.mini in (Compile, LessKeys.less)) := true

 ### changing target css destination

-To change the default location of less compiled css files, add the following to your build file
+To change the default location of compiled css files, add the following to your build definition

     (resourceManaged in (Compile, LessKeys.less)) <<= (crossTarget in Compile)(_ / "your_preference" / "css")

 ### working with [@import](http://lesscss.org/#-importing)s

-Some less projects, like [Twitter's Bootstrap][bootstrap] project contain one main `.less` file which imports multiple `.less` files using the [@import](http://lesscss.org/#-importing) feature of `less`.
+Some less projects, like [Twitter's Bootstrap][bootstrap] project contain one main `.less` file which import multiple `.less` files using the [@import](http://lesscss.org/#-importing) feature of `less`.
 To acheive the same kind of compilation with less-sbt, make the set the `filter` defined by less-sbt to the target of compilation

    (LessKeys.filter in (Compile, LessKeys.less)) := "your_main.less"